Chiral Quantum Droplet in a Spin-Orbit Coupled Bose Gas: Final remarks

 We remark that in order to support a chiral droplet here, the interaction strengths in different spin channels have to fulfill $g_{\uparrow\uparrow},g_{\downarrow\downarrow}>0$, $g_{\uparrow\downarrow}<0$ and $g_{\uparrow\downarrow}^2>g_{\uparrow\uparrow}g_{\downarrow\downarrow}$.
 This is to say, the same system without moving or SOC is able to support a self-bound droplet in vacuum.
 We note that this requirement is not satisfied by the interaction parameters in chiral soliton experiment\cite{Frolian}, where one $g_{ii}$ is negative and the according thermodynamic system is unstable against density fluctuations.
 Moreover, our calculation has been based on the full treatment of all momentum states in different helicity branches, rather than the perturbative theory around single-particle condensation momentum within the lowest helicity branch\cite{Frolian}.
 These differences well distinguish the two chiral phases reported in our work and the earlier experiment\cite{Frolian}.

 Finally, although in this work we have particularly focused on the chiral droplet formed in SOC systems, we expect such chiral phenomenon universally applied to quantum systems with broken Galilean invariance.
 For these systems, moving velocity can be used as a convenient tool to change the internal structure of the system, which, in combination with interactions, can engineer exotic chiral states.
-In this way, our work opens up opportunities for exploring intriguing topological phases under a well-controlled motion.
+In this way, our current work opens up new opportunities for exploring intriguing topological phases under a well-controlled motion.
+For instance, when combine the current SOC with a field gradient along another direction, a synthetic magnetic field can be generated\cite{SMF_expt}.
+In this case, the system carries a topological charge and the Galilean invariance is broken in two directions.
+One can then expect even rich chiral phases therein due to the interplay of moving velocity and topological character, which deserve a separate study in future.